 Level 2 Technical Certificate

-Also offered at Burrow’s Lane
+Also offered at Burrow’s Lane and Croft End

 This course is designed to introduce you to the many career options within the equestrian industry.
 You will develop the knowledge and practical skills you’ll need to work within the industry.